Eloriq/PxL-AutoPylot/README.md

 Autopilot your Windows inputs by monitoring pixels on your screen.

-This tools allows you to automate your actions with no code but a configuration file following this sample :
+This tool allows you to automate your actions with no code but a configuration file following this sample :
 ```json
 {
   "window_name": "Window name",